 Field-hunting tip

-Look in alkaline pegmatites country — that is the host setting where baratovite typically forms.
+Look in alkaline pegmatites country, the host setting where baratovite typically forms.
 If you start seeing aegirine, fluorite, quartz in float, you are in the right ground.
 Field specimens usually show a platy crystals, lamellar aggregates habit, so train your eye for that shape before scanning the outcrop.